 We’re not really sure, but there are a couple of theories.
 A king named Tridates III was ruler when Christianity became Armenia’s official religion.
 Supposedly, his sister used Garni as a summer palace, thus sparing it from destruction.
 But some say the structure is a tomb and not a temple, which is why it was left alone.

-Most believe, however, that it was indeed a temple dedicated to Mihr, the local sun god.
-But Mihr was likely just the Armenian name for the Persian deity, Mithra.
+Most believe, however, that it was indeed a temple dedicated to Mihr, the Armenian version of the Persian solar deity Mithra.

 A Greek inscription, now on display near the entrance, names King Tridates as the temple’s founder.
 Experts believe this was Tridates I, who ruled from 52 – 88 AD (with numerous interruptions in between).
 And according to historical records, Tridates was both a devout Zoroastrian and Mithraist.